ran-sama/stm32-gnuk-usb-smartcard/README.md

 cp build/gnuk.bin /home/ran/gnukblue.bin
 ```
 ## Pre-built binaries
-They are here for archival reasons for myself.
-Is strongly advise you to build your own!
-This is a security device and flashing binaries by random people of the internet is not encouraged.
-Even if I promise I did not tamper them, do not use them.
-If you do, they will work, but you should be ashamed for being lazy!
+They are here for myself and archival reasons.
+I strongly advise you though to build your own: This is a security device and flashing binaries by random people of the internet is not encouraged.
+Though I promise they will work and were not tampered with, you cannot know that and being lazy is no excuse.

 ## License
 Licensed under the WTFPL license.